harvardinformatics/snakemake-workshop/develop/index.md

         "wc -l {input} | awk '&#123;&#123;print \$1&#125;&#125;' > {output}"
 ```

+Notice now in the `input` and `output` sections how we've replaced the actual file name with `{sample}`.

+In `shell:` directives, recall that curly brackets are used to substitute information from the other directives in the rule.
+Here, they are used to substitute patterns within file names.

 The part of the file path that we are changing for the wildcards is the part where the filenames go `sample1`, `sample2`, etc. This is the variable part of the filename.
+Essentially, somewhere we have defined a pattern.
+As Snakemake works backwords it will encounter this rule and see that `{sample}` belongs to the input of some other rule and will fill in the values appropriately.

 However, just because we created a wildcard doesn't mean that Snakemake will scan your filesystem to look for files that match that pattern.
 The wildcards function only as a way to define the structure of the input and output file paths.
 In our case, we will need to provide a list of samples for Snakemake to process.

+!!! tip "Snakemake is based on Python

+    Remember, a Snakemake script is just a Python script with extra syntax.
+This means we can use Python code in our Snakemake script, which is especially useful for workflow setup!

 ```python
 SAMPLES = ["sample1", "sample2"]
 ```

-Now that we've listed the samples, how do we actually substitute the wildcards with those sample names?
+Here, we've simply created a list of our samples as strings.
+Next, we need to substitute the wildcards with those sample names.
 In Snakemake, there is a special function called `expand()` that we can use to fill in the wildcards with the actual sample names.
 For example,

 ```python
 expand("data/{sample}.txt", sample=['sample1', 'sample2'])